Myofibroblasts slow down defect recombination dynamics in mixed cell monolayers: Discussion

 A multitude of studies \cite{saw2017topological,sarkar2023crisscross,kawaguchi2017topological} report the biological functions of defects, which are topologically and mechanically distinct from the surrounding tissues.
 Overall, in this system, we observe the emergence of robust nematic order in the broad range of myofibroblast concentration studied.
-In such dense 2D systems, $\pm\frac{1}{2}$ defects spontaneously appear, and oppositely charged defects recombine over time.
+The dynamics are primarily governed by the spontaneous recombination of $\pm\frac{1}{2}$ defects.
 By using an analytical method that conserves topological defect charges, we track movements and densities of defects over time.
 We observe that higher $\Phi_\mathrm{MF}$ leads to reduced defect recombination rates, while the steady-state defect density remains largely unaffected.
 The former indicates that the slowed defect dynamics are likely due to the downregulated motility of myofibroblasts compared to fibroblasts.
 The latter suggests that, over long timescales, equilibrium defect densities reflect similar overall activity across different systems.
 Despite the reduction in the magnitude of the velocity of both the defect and the cells with increasing $\Phi_\mathrm{MF}$, we find that the spatial velocity correlations remain similarly long-ranged, over hundreds of $\mu$m, across all $\Phi_\mathrm{MF}$.
-These observations echo recent theoretical studies of quenched nematics \cite{kumar2020active,kumar2022active,kinoshita2025active} where the source of disorder is mobile and intrinsic.
+These observations echo recent theoretical studies of quenched nematics \cite{kumar2020active,kumar2022active,kinoshita2025active} where noise is frozen in space.
+Our observations suggest that adding a slower-moving phenotype can produce some of the same effects.

-We show that the slowed dynamics of defect recombination hinder the myofibroblasts from achieving well-ordered alignment under the externally imposed, unidirectional alignment.
+We show that the slowed dynamics of defect recombination hinder the myofibroblasts from achieving well-ordered alignment under externally imposed, sparsely-spaced, unidirectional alignment cues.
 The reduced ability to maintain uniform alignment is reflected in a more spread-out distribution of angle deviations from the preferred direction.
-We thereby establish means to examine the collective behavior of a dense monolayer, providing a straightforward way to quantitatively distinguish the progression of fibrotic disease.
+We thereby establish means to examine the collective behavior of a dense monolayer, providing a straightforward way to quantitatively determine the fraction of myofibroblasts.